Frequently Asked Questions

-You can now customise your wardrobe to whatever door design and colour option you like with a large range of options in coloured glass, mirror and woodwork.
-You can create one design for the doors on the rear track and another for the doors on the front track, however these are interchangeable.
+You can now customise your wardrobe to whatever door design and colour option you like with a large range of options in coloured glass, mirror, woodgrain and woodwork.
+You can create one design for the doors on the rear track channel and another for the doors on the front track channel, however these are generally interchangeable.
 Please remember that colour names available in both woodwork and glass may not always be identical.

 What sliding door style will you require?

-You can select one of 6 designs for each door ranging from single panel doors which are the most economical to designs with up to 3 bars across the door, splitting it into different panels, all of which can be customised.
+You can select one of up to 12 designs for each door ranging from single panel doors which are the most economical to designs with up to 5 bars across the door splitting it into different panels or sections, all of which can be customised.

 How should your sliding doors be finished?

 You can select any of our colour options for every panel in your door design ranging from clear mirror and matt woodwork which are our most economical through to premium woodgrain finishes and our premium selection of coloured glass and tinted mirror.